-15. Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 March 2018
+16. Possible impact of amendments, new standards and interpretations issued but not yet effective for the year ended 31 March 2019

-Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments and new standards which are not yet effective for the year ended 31 March 2018 and which have not been adopted in these financial statements.
-These include the following which may be relevant to the Fund.
+Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments and new standards which are not yet effective for the year ended 31 March 2019 and which have not been adopted in these financial statements.